-"Emergencies" are displayed not only on the current day, but also on the pages referring to future days (see paragraph 8.5.3 for the procedure required to change the day displayed).

-The small number indicated in Fig 60 A indicates the emergency level (level 1 in the figure - the configuration here described envisages three emergency levels).
+When the left part of a box is red (as in Fig 56) it means that the operation is an "Emergency".
+"Emergencies" are displayed not only on the current day, but also on the pages referring to future days (see paragraph 7.4.3 for the procedure required to change the day displayed).
+The small number indicated in Fig 56 A indicates the emergency level (level 1 in the figure - the configuration here described envisages three emergency levels).

-If the icon (Fig 61 A) appears alongside the patient's name this means that the patient's data is temporary.
+If the icon (Fig 57 A) is displayed alongside the patient's name it means that the patient's data is temporary.
 The "Temporary patient" related procedures are described in the DIGISTAT® "Smart Scheduler" system user manual.

-The red triangle indicated in Fig 61 B means that the operation is a reserve planned for a day that is not the current day.
-See paragraph 11.3 for the explanation of the term "Reserve" in the "OranJ" context.
+The red triangle indicated in Fig 57 B means that the operation is a reserve planned for a day that is not the current day.
+See paragraph 10.3 for the explanation of the term "Reserve" in the "OranJ" context.

-Fig 61 - Temporary patient
+Fig 57 - Temporary patient

-If a red cross appears before the operation name (Fig 62) it means that the patient is checked-in and, for any reason, not operated and checked-out immediately after.
+If a red cross is displayed before the operation name (Fig 58) it means that the patient entered the block and, for any reason, was not operated and checked-out immediately after.

 The operation boxes are clickable.
 Click one of the boxes to access the corresponding "Home OranJ" screen.
 The "Home OranJ" screen makes it possible to display and manage all the information available for a specific operation.
-The "Home OranJ" screen, shown in Fig 146, is described in paragraph 9.1.
+The "Home OranJ" screen, shown in Fig 142, is described in paragraph 8.1.

-The boxes characterized by the [₹] icon (temporary patient data) cannot be clicked
+The boxes characterized by the ₹ icon (temporary patient data) cannot be clicked

-8.5.2.
+7.4.2.
 The filter buttons

-On the left side of the screen there is a vertical bar comprising all the letters of the alphabet (Fig 57 B).
+On the left side of the screen there is a vertical bar comprising all the letters of the alphabet (Fig 53 B).
 This bar works like an index and makes it possible to display the patients whose names begin with a specific letter.

-- For example, click the button on the bar once and only patients whose names begin with the letter A appear (the button changes to Ab). - Double click the same button and only patients whose names begin with the letter B appear (the button changes to ab). - Click the button to see the complete list of patients.
+For example, click the AB button on the bar once and only patients whose names begin with the letter A appear.

+Double click the same button and only patients whose names begin with the letter B appear.
+Click the All button to see the complete list of patients.

-8.5.3.
+7.4.3.
 "List of operations" screen command bar

-The command bar of the "List of operations" screen (Fig 57 C, Fig 63) contains several buttons making it possible to perform specific operations.
+The command bar of the "List of operations" screen (Fig 53 C, Fig 59) contains several buttons making it possible to perform specific operations.